FIX: Something happened and we couldn’t install a feature

 If you’re encountering Something happened error message on your PC, the problem might be related to the lack of storage space.
 Sometimes updates won’t have enough space to install, and that will cause this error to appear.

 To fix the issue, you need to free up some space on your system partition.
-You can do that manually, but you can also use Disk Cleanup tool to quickly free up some space.
-Disk Cleanup is simple and useful tool, but if you need more features, we advise you to use CCleaner to free up space on your hard drive.
+You can do that manually, but we would advise you to use dedicated software, such as Ashampoo WinOptimizer.

-- In the Search bar type Services and choose Services from the list of results.
+- In the Search bar type Services and choose Services.

-- When Services window opens, search for the following services:
+- When the Services window opens, search for the following services:

 - Automatic Updates OR Windows Update